Narrow-headed Vine Snake

 This versatile snake can deal with a variety of habitat situations.
 From solid forest to disturbed areas or secondary growth, it can survive if there are high grasses, low shrubs, or trees.
 Lowland dry, moist, or wet forests are helpful, but premontane moist and wet forests are acceptable as well.

 The vine snake also has a wide range.
 On the Pacific side of the continent it can be found from southern Arizona through Mexico and down to northern Peru and southern Brazil; off the other coast, it can be found in Trinidad and Tobago.
-Within Costa Rica, it is common throughout the lowlands up to 1,340 m in elevation except in the driest parts of the northwest.

 This distinct vine snake has a pointy, narrow head with large, round, yellow to beige eyes positioned on the front of the face.
 The long, skinny body is brown or grey with spots, specks, or shades of red, orange, yellow, green, or black.
 The snake has a cream to white upper lip, underside of the head, and throat; there is a contrasting dark streak from the nostril, across the eye, and down the side of the neck.